1. Home

 • Evidence you can financially support your trip

-Before submitting, double-check that all details match your passport and travel plans, as small errors can cause delays.
+Before submitting your visa application, double-check that all details match your passport and travel plans, as small errors can cause delays.

 Your travel checklist